danog/MadelineProtoDocs/docs/API_docs/methods/phone.checkGroupCall.md

-Check whether the group call Server Forwarding Unit is currently receiving the streams with the specified WebRTC source IDs
+Check whether the group call Server Forwarding Unit is currently receiving the streams with the specified WebRTC source IDs.
+Returns an intersection of the source IDs specified in `sources`, and the source IDs currently being forwarded by the SFU.

 ### Parameters: